earthstar-project/earthstar-cli/README.md

 earthstar create-database demo.sqlite +demo.123456
 ```

 Create an **author** identity starting with `suzy`.
 The name must be 4 lowercase letters.
 We'll save it in a JSON file.
+(This will make a different identity every ime you run it, but they will all start with `suzy`).

 ```
 earthstar generate-author suzy > author-keypair.json